jar0l/mws/README.md

 **Main arguments:**

-        url                      (Optional) String that contains a properly formed [UrlPrefix](https://docs.microsoft.com/es-es/windows/win32/http/urlprefix-strings) that identifies the URL to be registered: http://host:port/
+        url                      (Optional) String that contains a properly formed Url-Prefix that identifies the URL to be registered: http://host:port/

         root_directory Root      directory that will serve as a web hosting.